 For all the images that open up in “slider” mode, I recommend using the “view full size” button (in the lower right corner in full desktop layout) to see these images best.

 The two images above appear to be of the same light, a 4-way adjustable made by American Gas Accumulator.
 The AGA lights can usually be recognized by their wide face and distinctive “batwing” cutaway style visors.

 The 4-way signals above are early 3-bulb fixtures made by Crouse-Hinds.
-The 3-bulb signal design necessitated having the opposite color order on the main street versus the side street.
+The 3-bulb signal design necessitated having reverse color order on the main street versus the side street.
 I believe it was customary for the normal “red-on-top” faces to be directed to the main street.

 The above set of images shows both fixed-face and adjustable 4-ways of the Crouse-Hinds Type D style on span wires.
 These are newer than the 3-bulb signals in the previous image set, and certainly way more common, but fabulous nonetheless.

 This photo has a particularly neat assortment of old signals.
 Along with the Crouse-Hinds adjustable Type D 4-way on the span wire, there is an AGA adjustable on the left and a really rare square-lens GE (?)
 4-way on the guy wire mast, plus what may be a 3-bulb Crouse-Hinds in the distance.
 Atlantic City obviously preferred to use dark (I’m guessing green and black) paint as their choice of signal color early on.
 Click the image for the full size version.